Graphics Performance and High DPI

 - WindowsFormsSettings.SetPerMonitorDpiAware() - enables Per-Monitor V2 DPI awareness mode if an app runs on Windows 1703 or newer.
 On older Windows versions the application works in System awareness mode.

-WindowsFormsSettings.ForcePaintApiDiagnostics method to ensure a required DPI awareness mode is activated correctly.
+Call the static (Shared in VB.NET) WindowsFormsSettings.ForcePaintApiDiagnostics method to ensure DPI awareness is activated correctly.
 See the following section for more information: Troubleshooting.